andersroos/glo/README.md

 ### Changes From Version 4 ###

+* Added timestamp each item that can override the global timestamp.
+This can be used by a proxy to merge data from several sources.

+* Renamed tag time to timetsamp.

+### Changes From Version 3 ###

 * Merged tag and types.

-### Changes From Version 3 ###

 * Added named symbols usable as levels.